KDE/documentation-docs-kdenlive-org/more_information/earlier_versions/youtube_4K_and_2K.rst

 Step 1: Create Custom Project Settings
 --------------------------------------

-Under :menuselection:`Menu --> Project --> Project Settings` create a new custom project settings as follows.
+Under :menuselection:`Menu --> File --> Project Settings` create a new custom project settings as follows.

 For 4K
    a.
 Size: 3840x2160